-Shooting intricate subjects such as fields of grass may result in larger file sizes, and the actual maximum burst may be lower than the guidelines in Still photo file size / Number of shots available.
+Shooting intricate subjects such as fields of grass may result in larger file sizes, and the actual maximum burst may be lower than the guidelines in Maximum burst for continuous shooting [Approx.].

 Even after I change the card, the maximum burst displayed for continuous shooting does not change.